Skip to main content

 Execution Flow

-1. Recall — Before calling the model, the agent calls memory.recall() with the user’s query.
-The returned context is injected into the system prompt.
+1. Recall — Before calling the model, the agent loads the session’s conversation history from the store and injects it as context in the system prompt.

-2. Model call — The model receives the conversation plus the memory context, allowing it to reference past interactions.
+2. Model call — The model receives the conversation plus any injected memory context.

 Multi-User Scoping